martinsione/ticketek-web3/README.md

 # NFTicket 🎫

 ### About �
 Tickets marketplace for all kind of events.
-Empowered by the Blockchain
+Powered by the Blockchain
 ### Why NFT?
 - Incomes directly linked to the artists 💸
 - Buy now and hodl for ever.
 Your ticket could became an invaluable collection piece 🎟